-I am an applied linguist, and I work with the Engineering/IT faculty as an academic & professional communicatio lecturer to develop and embed disciplinary literacy and professional communication in the engineering/IT curriculum.
+I am an applied linguist, and I work with the Engineering/IT faculty as an academic & professional communication lecturer to develop and embed disciplinary literacy and professional communication in the engineering/IT curriculum.
 I have been working and researching in engineering edcuation and in academic literacies in higher education for many years.
-My Ph.D. research is investigating the invisibility of writing practices in the engineering curriculum using practice architecture theory.
-I have published in areas including writing in engineering, reflective writing in engineering, peer learning, PASSWrite and design-based curriculum reform in engineering.
+My Ph.D. research investigated the invisibility of writing practices in the engineering curriculum using practice architecture theory.
+I have published in areas including writing in engineering, reflective writing in engineering, work-integrated learning, engineering curriculum design, peer learning, PASSWrite, the theory of practice architectures and developing professional identities.

 engineering education research

 reflective writing in higher education